sketchbuch/obsidian-knowledge-base/Knowledge Base.md

 # Knowledge Base

-An information resource created by [Sketchbuch](https://github.com/sketchbuch) to store information collected about web development, operating systems, and technology.
+An information resource to store information collected about web development, operating systems, and technology.

 ---